cogdog/splotbox/README.md

 * Vimeo video
 * YouTube video

-In addition, special code has been added to support similarly for:
+In addition, special code has been added to support:

 * Adobe Spark Pages
 * Adobe Spark Videos